renehorstmann/Pixelc/README.md

 Based on [some](https://github.com/renehorstmann/some) framework.

-Have a look at [Tilec](https://github.com/renehorstmann/Tilec) for a forked tile map editor.
+Have a look at [Tilec](https://github.com/renehorstmann/Tilec) for an old forked tile map editor.

 ## Live demo
-Compiled with emscripten [live demo](https://renehorstmann.github.io/pixelc) Lots of features are missing in the web demo!
-(Loading, Saving, options like size, ...)
+Compiled with emscripten [live demo](https://renehorstmann.github.io/pixelc)

 ## Status:
 Ready to draw...